 This gives clues about where the diurnal cortisol curve is out of balance and how nutrition and lifestyle can help.

-Finding a practitioner who will draw for the above thyroid tests AND can reliably interpret the results of saliva hormone testing is important to your total adrenal and thyroid health picture.
+I interpret the results of your saliva hormone testing and explain your total sex hormone, adrenal and thyroid health picture.

 How Nutrition Can Help